zmy-felab/Garfieldpp-virgo/README.md

+# Garfieldpp
-# Some Garfield++ codes are used to simulate physics parameter of gas detector.
+Some Garfield++ codes are used to simulate physics parameter of gas detector.